No matter what—YOU matter. Take your next step toward recovery today! | (877) 716-7515

 Drugs and alcohol can significantly alter a teenager’s brain chemistry, leading to mood swings and behavioral changes.
 These substances can exacerbate or even mimic symptoms of mental health issues such as depression or anxiety.
 This makes it difficult to distinguish between substance-induced behaviors and other potential psychological conditions.

 Be aware of sudden and drastic changes in mood in your son or daughter, such as unexplained aggression, irritability, hyperactivity, or withdrawal from family and usual activities.
-Also, watch for signs of depression, like prolonged sadness or loss of interest in activities they used to enjoy.
+Also, watch for signs of drug abuse in teenagers, like prolonged sadness or loss of interest in activities they used to enjoy.
 Checking your teen’s social media for unusual activity can also be indicative of substance abuse.

 A decline in academic performance is a common and significant indicator of potential substance abuse in teenagers.
 As their focus shifts towards substance use, their interest and ability to keep up with school responsibilities often diminish.